caknom/Benipal_Tapshveer_Cano_Carlos_MusicMixer/README.md

 ![Reference img](./images/Reference%20Image.jpg)

 # CT Music Mixer
-CT Music Mixer is an online tool to combine music tracks In "TITLE" Music Mixer you can combine upto 4 music tracks from the provided 8 tracks to create a single masterpiece music track.
+CT Music Mixer is an online tool to combine music tracks In CT Music Mixer you can combine the 4 music tracks to create a single masterpiece music track.

 ## Installation
 CT Music Mixer is an online tool & it doesn't require any installation.